Appalachian Trail by state: Maryland

 Maryland has 40.9 mi of the trail, ranging in elevation from 230 to 1880 ft.
 Most of the trail runs along the ridge line of South Mountain in South Mountain State Park Hikers are required to stay at designated shelters and campsites, no camping off-trail.
 Some hikers choose to hike Maryland in a single day, usually starting just before dawn and ending at dusk.
 This is known as the Maryland Challenge.

 The Challenge is especially popular among thru-hikers due to the endurance built up by the time one reaches Maryland from either terminus.
 A variation of this challenge, known as the Four State Challenge, involves hiking between the ridge line straddling Virginia and West Virginia all the way to or from Pennsylvania in 24 hours, thus hiking in four states in one day.
 The Four State Challenge requires a hike of approximately 45 mi, most of which are in Maryland.

 The state contains the Ensign Cowell shelter, and the Rocky Run Shelters near Boonsboro.
 The older log structure was built by the CCC in 1940.

 Another stop is the Dahlgren Campground.
 Hikers can stop here for the night and have free showers.
 The trail passes close to the eastern edge of Greenbrier State Park.
-The trail also goes through Pen Mar Park, which is just north of High Rock, which offers views and is a hang-gliding site.
+The trail also goes through Pen Mar Park, which is just north of High Rock, which offers views and is a former hang-gliding site.

 On March 15, 2015, a hiker was killed near the Ed Garvey shelter in the southern part of the state's portion of the trail when a large tree fell on him.